various types of cheeses

 Gouda is made from cow’s milk and is a some-what sweet, yellow and creamy cheese.

-The low melting point of Gouda means it’s perfect to be used on top ofburgers or become the star of the show in your favourite homemade mac and cheese using low-carb pasta.
+The low melting point of Gouda means it’s perfect to be used on top of burgers or become the star of the show in your favourite homemade mac and cheese using low-carb pasta.

 Mozzarella cheese